 If you’re planning to renovate your St Clair Shores home roof, now’s the time to consider tile roofing advantages and disadvantages.
 True enough, you have many questions such as “are tile roofs energy efficient” or “how long do they last?”

 Clay tiles masons used in the Middle Ages is proof that tile roofs can last for centuries.
 If you’ve seen them, a clay tile roof in centuries-old castles remain intact.
 This is a feat if you consider the extreme weather these structures have faced through the years.
+Of course, they were also built by geniuses, which only veteran roofers in Clinton Township MI can achieve in the same way with modern tools, equipment, and methodologies.

 After reading this post, you’ll know more about: